MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	To do this, switch back to **LON-CL2**.

 23. In **LON-CL2**, your Edge browser should still be open, and you should still be logged into Microsoft 365 as Laura Atkins.
 The **Office apps and devices** page should be displayed along with the message that indicated your admin has turned off Office installs.
-Since you just turned this global option back On, you need to refresh this page to see how it affects Laura’s ability to download Microsoft 365 Apps for enterprise. <br/>
+Since you just turned this global option back On, you need to refresh this page to see how it affects Laura’s ability to download Microsoft 365 Apps for enterprise.

 	Select the **Refresh** icon that appears to the left of the address bar at the top of your browser.

-24. In the **My account** window that appears, under the **Office apps & devices** tile, an **Install Office** button appears along with a message indicating you can install Office on up to 5 PCs or Macs, 5 tablets, and 5 smartphones.  <br/>
+24. In the **My account** window that appears, under the **Office apps & devices** tile, an **Install Office** button appears along with a message indicating you can install Office on up to 5 PCs or Macs, 5 tablets, and 5 smartphones.

-	‎**Important:** You have just verified that a user with a Microsoft 365 license is able to download Microsoft 365 Apps for enterprise if the global Office download setting is turned On.
+	>**Important:** You have just verified that a user with a Microsoft 365 license is able to download Microsoft 365 Apps for enterprise if the global Office download setting is turned On.
 Do **NOT** select the **Install Office** button at this time.
 You will do that in the next task.

 25. Remain on LON-CL2 and continue to the next task to perform the user-driven installation for Laura Atkins.